gtedev/simpleClientServerChat/README.md

 dune build
 ```

-Optionally, if the code has been edited, there is also the possibility to run the script `build.sh`, which runs the build and the code formatting:
+Optionally, there is the possibility to run build and code formatting with the script `build.sh`:
 ```bash
 ./build.sh
 ```